-Benefits of gifting equity
+Benefits of making a gift of equity

 The current state of the residential real estate market may make the idea particularly timely.
 While housing markets have been in recovery mode for more than a year in many areas, home prices still may be below all-time peaks.
 By giving equity in a home now, parents can pass along the gift at today's prices.